dwaynejr96/Hello/README.md

 # Hello
 A few things i have done
-my names is dwayne this is a guide for me to learn how to use github
+my names is D this is a guide for me to learn how to use github and i did this one hahahahahahahaha